-Roads and Maritime Services is planning to carry out safety improvements work on Stewart Avenue at the Parkway Avenue and Kemp Street intersections to improve safety and reduce the risk of crashes.
+Roads and Maritime Services has completed safety improvements on Stewart Avenue at the Parkway Avenue and Kemp Street intersections to improve safety and reduce the risk of crashes.

-The NSW Government has provided $800,000 this financial year through the Safer Roads program to improve safety and reduce crashes at the Stewart Avenue intersections of Parkway Avenue and Kemp Street.
+The NSW Government has provided $800,000 in 2017/18 through the Safer Roads program to improve safety and reduce crashes at the Stewart Avenue intersections of Parkway Avenue and Kemp Street.

 In the five year period between January 2011 and December 2015 there were 17 crashes at the intersection of Stewart Avenue and Parkway Avenue, including 10 injury crashes.
 The majority of crashes involved a vehicle traveling out of the eastern side of Parkway Avenue.

 In the period between January 2011 and December 2015 there were seven crashes at the intersection of Stewart Avenue and Kemp Street, including four injury crashes.
 The majority of crashes involved motorists turning right in and right out of Kemp Street and rear end crashes.